Ziggyss/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+      Middleware and Router.

 - [ ] Describe Middleware?
+      Middleware are functions that we can use to add features to Express.
+They come in various forms, including third party middleware,like CORS or Helmet.
+We can also write custom Middleware that take the request and response as parameters and can be written to reduce the amount of repetition in the code.
+They can be re-used throughout the code to do things like validate information and check for errors.

 - [ ] Describe a Resource?
+      In a RESTful API a Resource is an object with a type, associated data, relationships to other resources and a set of methods that operate on it.

 - [ ] What can the API return to help clients know if a request was successful?
+      Status codes, the response data and messages.

 - [ ] How can we partition our application into sub-applications?
+      We can use Express Routers.

 ## Project Setup